AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/commands.rst

 .. django-manage:: cleanup_async_temp_files

-This command will delete old :class:`~alliance_platform.storage.models.AsyncTempFile` records.
+This command will delete old :class:`~alliance_platform.storage.async_uploads.models.AsyncTempFile` records.
 This is necessary as a new record is created everytime an upload URL is requested from the frontend.
 If the upload then never occurs, for whatever reason, then the record will hang around and never be cleaned up.